5 Best Dividend Mutual Funds to Buy Now

 However, a high yield by itself is not sufficient for inclusion on this list.
 While the yield is an easy indicator of an equity’s income distribution level — and usually the first metric income investors seek — the dividend yield can be a misleading gauge when considered on its own.

 The dividend yield is directly proportional to the equity’s annual dividend payout amount.
 Therefore, a rising dividend distribution payout also means that there will be a higher dividend yield.
-However, the dividend yield is inversely proportional to the equity’s stock price.
-Consequently, an increase in the equity’s dividend yield can result from a declining stock price.
-Therefore, instead of indicating a rising dividend payout — which is desirable — a rising dividend yield can merely mask a stock price downturn.
+But this also means the dividend yield is inversely proportional to the equity’s stock price.
+Consequently, an increase in the equity’s dividend yield can result from a declining stock price, so instead of indicating a rising dividend payout — which is desirable — a rising dividend yield can merely be caused by a stock price downturn.

 Additionally, the dividend payout amount and the stock price move constantly and concurrently.
 The movement of both variables in the same direction amplifies the combined effect and movement in opposite directions offsets the magnitude of both variables.